 In 2012 we helped residents to plant 45 new trees of all sorts in their gardens, including for fruit .
 Every tree was a different species .The oak tree shown was planted in Greenhill House gardens for the benefit of residents of this Cheshire Home.

 We have worked to alert villagers to consultations to which they might respond and have made suggestions to the Parish Council as to how it might do so.
 Examples include:

-Core Strategy Consultation 2010 See other document on website for more details
+Core Strategy Consultation 2010 See links below to other document on website for more details

-Bus Services Consultation 2013 See other document on website for more details
+Bus Services Consultation 2013 See links below to other document on website for more details